 Please keep the following in mind when reviewing the likelihood of admission figures:

-- All likelihood of admission percentages reflect admission data for the fall 2020 full-time entering class.
-This data may or may not reflect current admission probabilities at a given law school for 2022 admission.
+- All likelihood of admission percentages reflect admission data for the fall 2021 full-time entering class.
+This data may or may not reflect current admission probabilities at a given law school.

 - In the reporting of the data by the law schools, the highest LSAT score was used for candidates who had multiple scores.